matej-marjanovic/6Spiral-Sketch-Plugin/README.md

 Issues can also be mitigated/lessened by disabling the "Continously Update" option and pressing the "Update Spiral" each time you want to update the spiral to the changed parameters.

-## Some resources I found useful for developing this Sketch Plugin
+## A few resources that I found useful for developing this Sketch Plugin
 - https://developer.sketchapp.com/guides/
 - https://awkward.co/blog/how-to-create-floating-sketch-plugins-i/
 - https://github.com/turbobabr/Sketch-Plugins-Cookbook